kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. Are activated by a decrease in intracellular ATP concentration

 #### Answer: E. Are activated by a decrease in intracellular ATP concentration - *FALSE* = B. Have specialised transmembrane domains (S4) that sense transmembrane voltage - TRUE
-- Voltage-gated sodium channels are crucial for the propagation of action potentials in excitable membranes.
-They cause the cell membrane to depolarise by allowing the influx of Na+ into the cell.
-They have been known to cause this effect for almost half a century.
-Some 7000 sodium ions pass through each channel during the brief period (about 1 ms) that it remains open.
-Voltage-gated Na+ channels consist of an subunit responsible for selectivity and voltage gating.
-However, some sodium channels also have one or two smaller subunits called β-1 and β-2.
-The protein has four homologous domains containing multiple potential α-helical transmembrane segments.
-The segments are connected by non-conserved, hydrophilic, intervening segments.
-The fourth transmembrane segment (S4) of each domain is highly positively charged and thought to be a voltage sensor.
+- Voltage-gated sodium channels are crucial for the propagation of action potentials in excitable membranes
+	- Causing cell membrane to depolarise by allowing influx of Na+ into cell
+- Some 7000 sodium ions pass through each channel during the brief period (about 1 ms) that it remains open
+- Voltage-gated Na+ channels consist of an subunit responsible for selectivity and voltage gating
+- However, some sodium channels also have one or two smaller subunits called β-1 and β-2
+- The protein has four homologous domains containing multiple potential α-helical transmembrane segments
+	- Segments are connected by non-conserved, hydrophilic, intervening segments
+- **NOTE** Fourth transmembrane segment (S4) is highly positively charged (*voltage sensor*)

 ### Q2.36
 Cells with in the sinoatrial (SA) node are the primary pacemaker site within the heart.
 These cells are characterised as having no true resting potential, but instead generate regular, spontaneous action potentials.
 Phase O of an SA nodal action potential results from: